A complete guide to hiking the Dragon Crest Mountain nature trail and viewpoint hike in Khao Ngon Nak National Park, Krabi, Thailand.

 How to Get to Khao Ngon Nak National Park

-The Dragon Crest Mountain is located in in Northern Krabi approximately 18 kilometers (11 mi) from the popular tourist area of Ao Nang Beach and Railay Beach.
+The Dragon Crest Mountain is located in Northern Krabi approximately 18 kilometers (11 mi) from the popular tourist area of Ao Nang Beach and Railay Beach.

-The ride from Ao Nang Beach to Dragon Crest Mountain involves a scenic 25-minute drive via Klong Mung Road following the coast of Krabi.
-This road is sealed and really well maintained.
-For those staying in Krabi Town, expect a 30-kilometer (18 mi) journey of at least 40 minutes.
+The ride from Ao Nang Beach to Dragon Crest Mountain involves a scenic 29-minute drive via Klong Mung Road following the coast of Krabi.
+This road is sealed and well-maintained.

 This park is referred to as Khao Ngon Nak but is officially just a segment of the Nopparatthara – Moo Koh Phi Phi National Park.
 However, this huge park designation encompasses many islands and national park areas around Krabi.